-- 1.4 Transfer the recovered antibody solution to a fresh microcentrifuge tube. - 1.5 Important: Save the ultrafiltration vial to reuse in the antibody purification step (Step 3).
-Ultrafiltration vials also can be purchased separately (cat. no. 22004). - 2.
-Carry Out the Labeling Reaction - 2.1 Add 100 uL of 1M sodium bicarbonate pH 8.3 (#99954) to the 900 antibody solution from step 1.4.
-If you did not perform ultrafiltration, adjust the antibody concentration to 1-2 mg/mL in 1X PBS and add 1/10 volume of 1M sodium bicarbonate pH 8.3.
+1.5 Important: Save the ultrafiltration vial to reuse in the antibody purification step (Step 3).
+Ultrafiltration vials also can be purchased separately (22004).

+2. Carry Out the Labeling Reaction

+2.1 Add 100 uL of 1M sodium bicarbonate pH 8.3 (99954) to the 900 uL antibody solution from step 1.4.
+If you did not perform ultrafiltration, adjust the antibody concentration to 1-2 mg/mL in 1X PBS (99955) and add 1/10 volume of 1M sodium bicarbonate pH 8.3.

 Note: Labeling efficiency varies with antibody concentration.
 In general, the higher the antibody concentration, the higher the labeling efficiency of the dye.
-This protocol is optimized for 1-2 mg/mL antibody concentration, at which the labeling efficiency of the dye can be expected to be \sim 30%.
+This protocol is designed to result in optimal DOL (see Table 1) when antibody concentration is at 1-2 mg/mL.

-- 2.2 Allow a vial of CF dye SE to warm up to room temperature, and then add 25 uL anhydrous DMSO (#99953) to the dye vial.
+- 2.2 Allow a vial of CF® dye or biotin SE to warm up to room temperature, and then add 25 uL anhydrous DMSO (99953) to the dye vial.
 Vortex to dissolve the dye and then centrifuge briefly to collect the dye solution at bottom of the vial. - 2.3 Transfer the dye stock from Step 2.2 to the antibody solution prepared in Step 2.1 and mix well.
-Protect the antibody/dye solution from light by wrapping the vial in aluminum foil and incubate the reaction for 1 hour at room temperature with gentle rocking. - 3.
-Purify the Labeled Antibody
+Protect the antibody/dye solution from light by wrapping the vial in aluminum foil and incubate the reaction for 1 hour at room temperature with gentle rocking.

+3. Purify the Labeled Antibody